-Maybe you've stayed at a hotel that gave you a "free continental breakfast."
-If you had visions of huge pancakes and fluffy egg dishes, you would've been disappointed when presented with your options: a small bowl of fruit, a tiny banana-nut muffin, and a mug of coffee.
+Maybe you've stayed at a certain hotel specifically because you wanted the free continental breakfast.
+Maybe you visions of huge pancakes and fluffy egg dishes.
+And maybe you were disappointed when presented with your options: a small bowl of fruit, a tiny banana-nut muffin, and a mug of coffee.

 To some, this might seem downright skimpy, especially if you're used to big, made-to-order options for your first meal of the day.
 To others, it might be just the right amount of food as they embark on their day.